South Burnett Region: Geography

+The Aboriginal Shire of Cherbourg is an enclave within the South Burnett Region, but is not part of it administratively as it has its own local government.

+History

 This Local Government was created in March 2008 as a result of the report of the Local Government Reform Commission released in July 2007.

 Prior to the 2008 amalgamation, the South Burnett Region, located in the southern catchment of the Burnett River, existed as four distinct local government areas: